I dreamed there was no knife in my hand after I took the punch to the side of my head.

 Because there had been a knife in my hand.
 Funny thing, not only do I not remember how it got there, but I had initially planned on just accepting the slug.
 In a way, I totally deserved it.

 I’d gotten off work.
 I was coming from Hollywood into the valley through the Cahuenga Pass where I’d been in a hurry to drop off a package for my boss at the FedEx near a curve in the road past Barham.
-I was in a rush to get home and cleaned up for a date later than night all the way back over on Melrose with none other than Elie Tolsen.
-I’d known Elie since high school, but back then I was a stoner fuck-up to whom such a princess wouldn’t give the time of day.
+I was in a rush to get home to my Encino apartmetn and cleaned up for a date later all the way back over on Melrose with none other than Elie Tolsen.
+I’d known Elie since high school, but back then crush be damned, I was a stoner fuck-up to whom such a princess wouldn’t give the time of day.
 Since then, I cleaned up nicely and got a promising job at Paramount.
 She’d filled out nicely and landed a co-starring roll on a popular TV cop show that just so happened to film at the same studio.

 So there I was, FedEx package delivered and putting my car in reverse there on the driveway apron, trying to make every second count.
 Instead of backing out, heading east and turning around safely and sanely somewhere back in the direction from which I’d just come, I opted instead to back out across the clear eastbound lanes and arc into the space for left turns in the center of the street.